ARTICLE

 "solving" by pairing

-Following the same logic, for solving bridges, the total value of the minors in between the major ones has to equal the sum of values of the major ones connected by the bridge (which must not have minors upon them).
+Following the same logics, for solving bridges, the total value of the minors in between the major ones has to equal the sum of values of the major ones connected by the bridge (which must not have minors upon them).

 Versions